-Weaving in Welding.
+Weaving in Short Circuit MIG Welding.
 Weaving (oscillating the torch or electrode from side to side in one pattern or the other), particularly in MIG, is a topic of controversy as much as whether to push or pull the MIG gun.
 Stringer beads are often best for novice welders.
 Stringers are simply straight beads that move forward with little or no side to side travel or oscillation.
 These will offer the soundest welds for a beginner in MIG or Stick.
 Stringer welds leave little or no room for contaminates to enter the weld and are the fastest to produce without creating an opportunity for cold lap.
 Moving too quickly however with a stringer can create undercut which will weaken the weld.
 The best policy is to move a slow steady speed, making sure the sides of the weld are filled.
 If undercut is present, it is either from too much voltage or moving before the wire has time to fill the area the arc has melted.
+NOTICE: Weaving should be minimized or eliminated in Pulse MIG welding.
+Never use a whipping motion.